ring0-c0d3-br34k3r/OrcaGetProcAddr/README.md

 # OrcaGetProcAddr

-List of all currently executing processes in the system u can use this Tool For Process injection well-known techniques like "Self Injection - Classic DLL Injection - PE Injection - Process Hollowing / Run PE - Thread Execution Hijacking and more...
+List of all currently executing processes in the system you can use this code to develop an many Process injection well-known techniques like "Self Injection - Classic DLL Injection - PE Injection - Process Hollowing / Run PE - Thread Execution Hijacking and more..."

 -------------------------
 | [+] Process Name